Rising wages squeeze Bangladesh garment makers as factories await upgrades

 Retailers are expected to pay suppliers enough to make it “financially feasible” for factories to comply with the safety requirements, spokesman Joris Oldenziel said in an emailed response to questions from Reuters.

-Sweden’s fast-fashion retailer Hennes & Mauritz (HMb.ST), better known as H&M, said on March 27 that a drive to increase wages for Asian clothing workers would hurt its profit margins.
+Sweden’s fast-fashion retailer Hennes & Mauritz, better known as H&M, said on March 27 that a drive to increase wages for Asian clothing workers would hurt its profit margins.

 Bangladesh’s ready-made garment exports have lost steam over the past four months, growing just 7.1 percent in January compared with the same month a year earlier, less than a quarter of the year-on-year growth rate recorded in November.